Arlington Heights

 Arlington Heights: A Suburb on the Rise

 Arlington Heights has been a model of steady growth and development, even in the face of challenging economic conditions.
 The village’s comprehensive approach to urban planning and its strategic location have helped it remain resilient.
 The Arlington Gateway Redevelopment, for instance, has been a cornerstone project that showcases the village’s commitment to enhancing its economic and social fabric.
-This $126 million investment is designed to transform the area, making it more attractive for both businesses and residents.
+This $126 million investment is designed to transform the area, making it more attractive for businesses and residents.

 Challenges in the CRE Environment